 Books on this topic are shelved at KC 86 and KC 334.1 on Level 5 of the Law Library.
 Also check the catalogue for E-books.

-A book that usefully compares many countries is:
+Books that usefully compare many countries include:

-The History of International Law Timeline (free from Oxford Academic) is a concise map of 'the broad history of public international law with particular attention paid to the signing of major treaties, the foundation of fundamental institutions, the birth of major figures in international law and milestones in the development of some of the field’s best-known doctrines'.
+The History of International Law Timeline (open access from Oxford Academic) is a concise map of 'the broad history of public international law with particular attention paid to the signing of major treaties, the foundation of fundamental institutions, the birth of major figures in international law and milestones in the development of some of the field’s best-known doctrines'.
 The timeline begins with the Treaty of Tordesillas in 1494.

-Part IV (pp. 121-196) of the Australian Guide to Legal Citation provides information on citing:
+Part IV (pp 133-210) of the Australian Guide to Legal Citation (4th ed, 2018) provides information on citing: